The road back

 There was always a great commotion around Cogon market.
 The traffic was often blocked by a host of jeepneys, which people would wave down on the street sides, rushing at them from back and front, loading heavy rice sacks on their tops.
 Someone would knock on the side of the car a

 few meters further, indicating that he wanted to get off and the car would stop again.
-By the time they had tugged down the goods, the crammed one-way traffic circle got blocked.
+By the

 I often went shopping with the kids for Carmen.
 It was an easy task since the boys grew up on the marketplace, they knew exactly what is worth buying and where.
 I simply had to pay so I could comfortably stroll and gaze about.